Inference on autoregulation in gene expression

 \section{Introduction}

 In general, genes are transcribed to mRNAs and then translated to proteins.
 We can use the abundance of mRNA or protein to represent the expression levels of genes.
 Both the synthesis and degradation of mRNAs/proteins are affected (activated or inhibited) by the expression levels of other genes \cite{karamyshev2018lost}, which is called (mutual) gene regulation.
 Genes and their regulatory relations form a gene regulatory network (GRN) \cite{cunningham2015mechanisms}, generally represented as a directed graph: each vertex is a gene, and each directed edge is a regulatory relationship.
-There have been numerous works on inferring the structures of GRNs \cite{wang2021inference}.
-However, most related works only determine the regulatory relationships between different genes, not the regulation of a gene to itself.
+See Fig.~\ref{grn} for an example of GRN.

 The expression of one gene could promote/repress its own expression, which is called positive/negative autoregulation \cite{carrier1999investigating}.
+Autoregulation is very common in \emph{E. coli} \cite{shen2002network}.
 Positive autoregulation is also called autocatalysis or autoactivation, and negative autoregulation is also called autorepression \cite{baumdick2018conformational,fang2017sirt7}.
 For instance, HOX proteins form and maintain spatially inhomogeneous expression of HOX genes \cite{sheth2014self}.
 For genes with position-specific expressions during development, it is common that the increase of one gene can further increase or decrease its level \cite{wang2020biological}.
-Nevertheless, this might due to a positive feedback loop between two genes \cite{hui2020increased}, not necessarily autoregulation.
-We propose a rigorous definition for autoregulation.
-Define the expression level (mRNA count) of one cell to be $X=n$, the mRNA synthesis rate to be $f_n$, and the degradation rate for each mRNA molecule to be $g_n$.
-Assume other factors that affect gene expression are kept at constants.
-If there is no autoregulation, then $f_n$ and $g_n$ are constants. \textbf{Positive autoregulation} means $f_n$ increases and/or $g_n$ decreases for some $n$; \textbf{negative autoregulation} means $f_n$ decreases and/or $g_n$ increases for some $n$.